-Vilém Flusser was a Czech-born philosopher and writer whose work covers a variety of subjects including language, history, identity, photography, design and phenomenology.
+Vilém Flusser (1920-1991) was a Czech-born philosopher and communication scholar whose prolific work covers a variety of subjects, including language, history, photography, design and phenomenology.

 - Jonathan Ampiaw / Graduate Research Assistant, Digital Media & Design